singularitti/SimpleDFT.jl/README.md

 | DFT | Restricted Kohn-Sham (RKS) |

 # Installation
-All necessary dependencies can be installed in your Julia terminal using
+All necessary dependencies can be installed in your Julia REPL using

 ```terminal
 using Pkg